rclone/rclone/CONTRIBUTING.md

   * Add your fs to `fs/test_all.go`
   * Make sure integration tests pass with
       * `cd fs`
-      * `go test -v -remote TestRemote:` and
+      * `go test -v -remote TestRemote:`
+  * If you are making a bucket based remote, then check with this also
       * `go test -v -remote TestRemote: -subdir`
+  * And if your remote defines `ListR` this also
+      * `go test -v -remote TestRemote: -fast-list`

-Add your fs to the docs
+Add your fs to the docs - you'll need to pick an icon for it from [fontawesome](http://fontawesome.io/icons/).

   * `README.md` - main Github page
   * `docs/content/remote.md` - main docs page